genepattern/VisualizerLauncher/README.md

 ## VisualizerLauncher

 Launch a GenePattern visualizer from the desktop.
 Use this as a replacement for the 'Open Visualizer' link on the Job Status page.

-### Launch visualizer ...

 See the [home page](https://genepattern.github.io/VisualizerLauncher/) for usage instructions.